SchwarzIT/spectral-intellij-plugin/README.md

   it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

-Since version 2 of this plugin it is required to have the spectral CLI installed on your system.
+This plugin it is required to have the spectral CLI installed on your system.
 If you don't have it installed yet make sure to follow this
 guide: [Installing Spectral](https://docs.stoplight.io/docs/spectral/b8391e051b7d8-installation)